WhatCats/postgres-ipc/README.md

 # postgres-ipc
 PG-Client wrapper for making NOTIFY/LISTEN/UNLISTEN queries.
-Exposed as async functions or as an EventEmitter (continuation of `pg-ipc`).
+Exposed as async functions and as an EventEmitter (continuation of `pg-ipc`).
 > See more about Postgres notifications here: https://www.postgresql.org/docs/15/libpq-notify.html

 ## Features